bodhish/bodhish/README.md

 # 👋Hey,

-I am Bodhi, a digital nomad from Kerala, India.
+I am Bodhi, a fullstack developer/digital nomad from Kerala, India.

-I started to learn development while I was in school tinkering around with the school website which ended up being a part-time hobby in life.

-I earned my Bachelor of Engineering degree in Electronics and Communication engineering and figured out that my passion was product building and development.
+As a kid, I learned to build website back in school, tinkering with school website.
+The instant gratification that I found in building on the web made me very curious.
+I took up many part time projects developing web apps as a hobby.
+When I got into college, I tried to replicate the instant gratification I found in building products in my Electronics and Communications Engineering.
+Passing time I built a few contraptions but figured out that my passion was product building and development than electronics.

 [Building a student startup while in college changed my life](https://blog.sv.co/from-a-routine-college-life-to-life-of-a-student-entrepreneur-51a2fed29844).
 It gave me the confidence and drive to build and ship open products.
 With [multiple continuous failures](https://bodhish.in/), I learned to build, polish and deploy better ideas.

+These days I work with multiple open source projects and open learning initiatives.
+I maintain the [CoronaSafe Project](coronasafe.network) which caters to improve availability of healthcare resources across [multiple states in India](https://github.com/coronasafe), I work fulltime with Pupilfirst building and [open learning management system](https://github.com/pupilfirst/pupilfirst/) and work with programs that teach coding to students across the country.

 ## 🌱 Product Experiments